parallax/jsPDF/README.md

 ## Creating your first document

 See examples/basic.html.
-Make sure you include BlobBuilder.js and FileSaver.js.
+There's a live editor example at index.html.

 ```javascript